-- (1) provide the special education needed by the student; - (2) provide for education of the student to the maximum extent appropriate to meet the needs of the student with other students who do not have disabilities; and - (3) be as close as possible to the student's home.
+- (1) provide the special education needed by the student; - (2) provide for education of the student to the maximum extent appropriate to meet the needs of the student with other students who do not have disabilities; and; - (3) be as close as possible to the student's home.

-Manifestation Determination/Nexus - term Nexus has been replaced by Manifestation Determination.
+Manifestation Determination: (formerly known as Nexus).
 It is a process that determines the relationship between a student's behavior and his or her disability subject to disciplinary action.
-It considers whether the IEP is appropriate and has been implemented, the student's ability to understand consequences, and the student's ability to control behavior.
+It considers whether the Individual Education Program (IEP) is appropriate and has been implemented, the student's ability to understand consequences, and the student's ability to control behavior.

-Modification - adaptation made to the learning environment, instructional delivery and/or performance expectations which allow students with disabilities opportunities to demonstrate acquisition of information/skills.
+Modification - adaptation (or change) made to the learning environment, instructional delivery and/or performance expectations which allow students with disabilities opportunities to demonstrate acquisition of information/skills.